Ibrahim Khalil (singer)

-Ibrahim Khalil (Îbrahîm Xelîl, May 5, 2000, Al-Hasakah, Syria) is a Syrian Kurdish singer and songwriter.
+Ibrahim Khalil (Îbrahîm Xelîl, May 5, 2000, Al-Hasakah, Syria) is a Syrian Yazidi singer and songwriter.

 Biography

 Ibrahim Khalil was born on May 5, 2000, in Al-Hasakah in the Syrian Arab Republic in a Yazidi family of musicians.
 He made his first musical steps at the age of 9.
 At the age of 11 he began to study music in Al-Haskaha music school.

 Ibrahim has been living in Germany since 2012.
 He attended the Clemens-Brentano European School in Lollar.

 Musical career

 Ibrahim Khalil released the first music video in 2012 entitled "Beje beje".
 Later the singer released the songs "Heyo" and "Bivinm".
 Ibrahim Khalil is also a songwriter.
 He wrote songs for Armenian singers Jangir Broyan and Artur Safoyan.

 His style of music is varied, including pop ballads as well as traditional Kurdish folk music.